smaht-dac/submitr/docs/source/advanced_usage.rst

 It is interesting to note that internally, the ``smaht-submitr`` tool translates the given Excel spreadsheet file into JSON (JavaScript Object Notation) format, and then submits that to SMaHT for processing; i.e. JSON is really the native format for this tool.
-So naturally, you can use a JSON file directly rather than an Excel file to submit metadata.
+So naturally, you can use a (single) JSON file directly rather than an Excel file to submit metadata.

 The required JSON is comprised of a single object containing one or more properties, each named for a SMaHT Portal object type, and each of those containing an array of one or more object definitions for that type.
 The objects must of course